thephm/signal_sqlite_md/README.md

 ## It's your data, go get it!

+The tool needs two files of date exported from Signal's SQLite database:

+1. `messages.csv` - the actual messages
+2. `conversations.csv`  - the mapping of `conversation-id` to people and groups

-This section desribes how to get the Signal chat `messages` out of the SQLite database and the identifiers (`conversation-id`) for each person and group.
+This steps below desribe how to get these two sets of data out of Signal.

 **Steps**